LIMITED TIME OFFER: Receive a FREE pack of sausages when you spend over £40

 Changes in appetite

-Some pets will eat regardless of discomfort (Labradors we’re looking at you!).
-But other pets may start to have changes in their appetite if they’re feeling uncomfortable.
-If your pet goes from gulping down meals or their favourite Pets Purest Treats to leaving food in their bowl or refusing snacks it's worth having a chat with your vet!
+Some dogs will eat regardless of discomfort (Labradors we’re looking at you!).
+However, others may start to experience changes in their appetite if they’re feeling uncomfortable.
+If your pet goes from gulping down meals or their favourite Pets Purest natural dog treats to leaving food in their bowl and refusing snacks, it's worth having a chat with your vet!

 Irritability

-If you have a multiplet household you may notice a change in tolerance towards the other pets in the house, from being a bit more snappy, spending more time away from them or being reluctant to play their usual games together.
-If they’re not their usual social self it may be a sign of something underlying.
+If you have a multi-pet household you may notice a change in tolerance towards the other pets in the house.
+Another sign of joint pain in dogs is if they go from happy to a bit more snappy.
+If your dog is suddenly spending more time away from their usual companions or is reluctant to play their usual games with others, it may be a sign of something underlying.

 Slower to rise

-Like many people, as joints become more uncomfortable simple tasks like getting in and out of bed or up and on the sofa can become a little more difficult.
-Pain in the joints can cause pets to seem stiff as they get off their bed or in some cases cause pets to completely stop using their favourite sleeping spots.
-A common example in cats is no longer jumping up onto windowsills or other raised areas they once used to enjoy sleeping on.
+Pain in the joints can cause pets to seem stiff as they get off their bed or in some cases cause them to completely stop using their favourite sleeping spots.
+A common example in cats is no longer jumping up onto window sills or other raised areas they once used to enjoy sleeping on.

 Licking joints

 Excessive licking can be a sign of lots of different things, including anxiety, but when focused on a certain joint or area, most commonly around the forepaws, it can be a sign of joint pain.
-This symptom is often more noticeable in lighter coloured pets dogs as the fur can begin to stain a red/brown colour due to excessive saliva on the coat.
+This symptom is often more noticeable in lighter-coloured dogs as the fur can begin to stain a red/brown colour due to excessive saliva on the coat.

 Uneven wearing of nails

 Some lameness can be subtle but our pet's paws don’t lie!
 Have a look at your dog's nails, are they all a similar length?
-If our pets are carrying their weight differently to try and accommodate discomfort in their joints this can cause them to wear their nails unevenly, if your pet has shorter nails on one side compared to another it may be they’re compensating for discomfort when walking and a vet visit is likely needed!
+If our pets are carrying their weight differently to try and accommodate discomfort in their joints this can cause them to wear their nails unevenly.
+If your pet has shorter nails on one side compared to another it may be that they’re compensating for discomfort when walking and a vet visit is likely needed!

 Sleeping more than usual

-A lot of people assume that an increase in sleeping can be just a natural part of ageing but for most pets, it's more likely due to feeling too uncomfortable to do many other tasks!
+A lot of people assume that an increase in sleeping can be just a natural part of ageing, but for most pets it's more likely due to feeling too uncomfortable and fatigued to do many other tasks!
+Excessive sleeping can be a clear sign of joint pain in dogs and is definitely worth mentioning to your vet.

 Pacing/Difficulty getting comfortable

-Any changes in your pets normal habits or routine are worth discussing with your vet, the signs we’ve suggested are just a few of the possible changes you may see in pets with joint discomfort but can also be symptoms of other diseases and are worth keeping note of so that you can discuss them with a professional.
+Any changes in your pets normal habits or routine are worth discussing with your vet.
+The signs we’ve suggested are just a few of the possible changes you may see in dogs with joint discomfort but can also be symptoms of other diseases and are worth keeping note of so that you can discuss them with a professional.

 1 comment